Migrant Channel crossings top 20,000 for the year so far

 Some 300 people made the journey in five boats on Tuesday, according to Government figures, suggesting an average of around 60 people per boat.

-This is around 20% down on this time last year when more than 25,000 people had already made the journey.
+This is around 20% down on this time last year when more than 25,000 people had already made the journey, according to PA news agency analysis of the figures.

 There have been 5,369 people detected crossing the Channel so far this month, compared with 8,631 recorded in the whole of August 2022.